Notes from Left Field

 I am no Mark Rowlands either.
 His rather special 2008 book The Philosopher and the Wolf (which has influenced our family in ways he could never imagine), amongst other things, contrasts the development of the ape brain with that of the wolf brain (and mind).
 Rowlands has distain for the ape brain.
 Nevertheless, he writes beautifully of the complex inner world of the drunken monkey, requiring a Moore's Law approach to brain development inorder to process the burgeoning information stemming from the apes' social living arrangements.
 To live long and prosper, the ape must have a theory of mind.
 And you'll need more hardware to run it and store it. icloud is some way away.
 Having a theory of mind is particularly important if you are not the Charles Atlas Silverback sort of ape; trading on great looks, shear bulk and a jackedup amygdala.
 If you can't bully and fight your way through the social jungle you have nothing but your wits!
 You must know the rules and apply them to your advantage.

 Rowlands gives the example of a troupe sauntering through a forest.
 A lesser monkey towards the tail of the line spots a strawberry, or a Grand Cru or something, just off the trail.
 No one else has noticed.
 Its ancient brain wants it to scream huzzah! rush over, pop the cork and glug.
-But our wiley sub-alpha's new brain knows that to do that will have the jocks rush in to snatch it and beat the shit out of us while they're at it.
-So, hold your peace little monkey.
+But the wiley sub-alpha's new brain knows that to do that will have the jocks rush in to snatch it and beat the shit out of it while they're about it.
+Hold your peace little monkey.
+Delay the marshmallow.
 You'll need a cunning plan.
 "Oh, I think I left my cellphone back at the clearing.
 You guys carry on.
 I'll be right back".
-Such deviousness needs cortex power.
+Such sophistication of thought, such deviousness, needs cortex power.
 And that needs calories.
-And leathery leaves just aren't going to cut it.
-All this mental exhaustion surely needs a way to quiet a busy and coritsol-soaked mind.
-A drink madame Koko?
+Leathery leaves aren't going to cut it.
+The fruit sugars help.
+But Koko can't live on bread alone.
+The mental exhaustion of balancing social rules and second-guessing complex interrelationships needs a way to quiet a busy, coritsol-soaked mind.
+What could be better than relaxing at the end of the day over a handful of fruitbomb?
+An image that draws a straightline connection between a forest in East Africa 80 million years ago and a Friday afternoon glass of Chardonnay at the office, deck or kitchen counter.

 Welcome to the Jungle